19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deity Index/Gaia.md

 Leaving Gaia's faith grants you a heretic's exile.

-- You cannot benefit from [Gaia's Boon](#Gaia's%20Boon) until you complete a quest of the GM's choosing.
+You cannot benefit from [Gaia's Boon](#Gaia's%20Boon) until you complete a quest of Gaia's choosing.

 ## Gaia's Ethos

 Goddess of the Earth.
 Symbolized by loyalty, faith, and stalwart character.
 Patron of the faithful, and those who defend their allies.
-[Orcish](../../../Player%20Characters/Ancenstries/Elf.md#Deep%20Elf%20(Orc)) culture is most appreciative of Gaia's rituals, which have taught them how to live in the mountains, mine their riches, and work their stones.
+The [Orcs](../../../Player%20Characters/Ancenstries/Elf.md#Deep%20Elf%20(Orc)) who took up the [Imperial Pantheon](../Pantheons/Imperial%20Pantheon.md) tend to choose Gaia as their patron deity.
+Her teachings inform which types of stonework are sacred and which are blasphemous.
+The city of Cragstone is adorned with Her likeness.